Connect to a Linux instance using EC2 Instance Connect - Amazon Elastic Compute Cloud

 7. For Username, verify the username.

-8. Choose Connect to open a terminal window.
+8. Choose Connect to establish a connection.
+An in-browser terminal window opens.

 Connect using the AWS CLI